cluesurf/.github/profile/readme.md

 1. **software**: Open source software experimentation is our passion project.
 1. **knowledge**: Understanding how the universe works and modeling information is our main drive.
-1. **language**: Modeling things in natural language or code give a deeper sense of reality.
+1. **language**: Modeling things in natural language or code gives a deeper sense of reality.
 1. **story**: Sharing what we've learned in the form of stories or philosophical conversations.

 TuneBond is basically trying to synthesize and simplify the knowledge of the world so it boils down to something you could hold in your hand.
 Something where you can have a wide and at the same time deep sense of how the universe works.
-As such, we've creative a few sites to share what we've come up with so far, even though it is far far from being "finished".
+As such, we've created a few sites to share what we've come up with so far, even though it is far far from being "finished".
 Each of these projects are very much a work in progress, most of them are just in the creative design phase, with some basic development underway.

 |                                                              Site                                                              | Note                                                                                                              |
 | :----------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------- |